County official unimpressed by UNLV medical building progress

 The news did not sit well with Clark County Commission Chairwoman Marilyn Kirkpatrick, who complained about the lack of progress on the project.

 The downgrade became necessary after an expected large gift to the School of Medicine did not materialize, UNLV President Marta Meana said.
-In March 2018, the Engelstad Family Foundation rescinded a $14 million gift for the medical school following news that former President Len Jessup was leaving UNLV.
+In March 2018, the Engelstad Foundation rescinded a $14 million gift for the medical school after news that former President Len Jessup was leaving UNLV.

 “This is a realistic medical education building that we can make happen,” Meana said.